Therapy group with four members discussing dual diagnosis treatment for addiction and mental health

 What is a Dual Diagnosis?

-Why is it that mental illnesses and addiction to drugs and alcohol seem to go hand in hand?
+Why is it that mental health disorders and addiction to drugs and alcohol seem to go hand in hand?
 In some cases, co-occurring disorders can be attributed to genetics.
-In other cases a traumatic or stressful environment while growing up can contribute to someone developing a mental illness — while also making them more susceptible to drugs and alcohol.
+In other cases a traumatic or stressful environment while growing up can contribute to someone developing a mental illness like post-traumatic stress disorder (PTSD).
+This can also make them more susceptible to drugs and alcohol.

-Sometimes, people with mental illnesses wind up self-medicating with drugs or alcohol, and develop substance abuse issues in that way.
-And because substance abuse can change and damage the brain, it can actually lead to mental illness in some people.
-Due to these links, those with a dual diagnosis should seek treatment for both diagnoses in order to start the journey towards healing.
+People with mental illnesses may wind up self-medicating with drugs or alcohol abuse, developing substance abuse issues along the way.
+Because substance abuse can change and damage the brain, it can actually contribute to mental illness in some people.
+Due to these links, those with a dual diagnosis should seek treatment that addresses both diagnoses as part of the journey towards healing.

-What are Some Common Examples of Dual Diagnosis?
+What are Some Common Examples of Co Occurring Disorders?

 • PTSD.
-People with post-traumatic stress disorder live through traumatic life events and then suffer with flashbacks, negative thoughts, avoidance of triggering situations, and sometimes self-destructive behavior.
-It’s estimated that 25% to 75% of people who go through traumatic events go on to have issues with alcohol use.
+People with post-traumatic stress disorder live through traumatic life events and then can suffer with flashbacks, negative thoughts, avoidance of triggering situations, and sometimes self-destructive behavior.
+Individuals with PTSD may also struggle with drug addiction, complicating their recovery process.

 • Anxiety.
-Having generalized anxiety can create a vicious cycle: individuals with anxiety may use anxiety to ease their symptoms, despite the fact that alcohol often worsens anxiety.
+Having an anxiety disorder can create a vicious cycle.
+Individuals with anxiety may use drug and alcohol abuse to ease their symptoms, but the effects of the substances can then worsen their anxiety.

 • Other addictions.
 In addition to co-occurring with mental illness, substance abuse disorder can occur alongside addictions to activities like sex or gambling.

-Dual diagnosis is also common in individuals who suffer from obsessive compulsive disorder (OCD), eating disorders, borderline personality disorder, schizophrenia, bipolar disorder, and ADHD.
+Dual diagnosis is also common in individuals who suffer from obsessive compulsive disorder (OCD), eating disorders, borderline personality disorder, attention deficit hyperactivity disorder (ADHD), and personality disorders.
+These mental health issues can complicate the diagnosis and treatment of co-occurring disorders.

 Dual Diagnosis in Addiction Treatment